Post-Baccalaureate Programs: Everything You Need to Know

 Since receiving Gloria’s grateful embrace after her son awoke from surgery, groggy but fine, I’ve known I can’t only be a nursing assistant.
 I must become a physician.
 Doing so will allow me to continue providing the warmth, reassurance, and relief that have been the highlights of every significant clinical experience I’ve had so far.
 Attending a post baccalaureate program would help me ace biochemical pathways so that I can focus on the journeys that matter: from uncertainty and hardship to solace and hope.
 I am more than my GPA, and my experiences with my father, Lupe, Melchor, and Gloria are proof.
 I have no doubt that with the proper support, I can succeed in a fulfilling career as a physician.

-Now, let’s analyze the entire personal statement and answer the questions posed above:
+Now, let’s analyze the entire personal statement and answer the questions posed above.

 This subtle unsettling of expectations creates the conditions for Marisol to demonstrate self-awareness, cultural competence, and humility.
 Eventually, it is Marisol’s readjustment that contributes to Lupe’s transformation from frowning to open and relaxed.
 This reflects positively on her because it demonstrates that she can bounce back from bad first impressions and turn a fraught situation into a positive one.

 At this point, we don’t know about Marisol’s interest in medicine, but we know she is involved in community service, willing to step out of her comfort zone, can respond conscientiously to criticism, and demonstrate cultural competence.
-Finally, the intro’s final observation sets the stage for the narrative threads of Spanish-speakers and medical understandings—which reappear in Marisol’s own eventual difficulty in understanding her pre-med courses and doubting her medical path.

 Conscientious, respectful, flexible (e.g., “It was a mistake I had made my whole life, my bad manners a source of suspicion for some Spanish-speakers.
 I smiled sheepishly and apologized, taking care to refer to her with the formal “usted” throughout the rest of the intake to show my respect.”)